Klammertime/CS-22A-JavaScript-for-Programmers/README.md

 * **JavaScript Basics & Best Practices**
   * Primitives types vs objects and the introduction of primitive type **symbol** in ECMAScript 6.
 Operators, numbers including **Number.isNaN (ES6)**, the math library, falsy and truthy values, logical operators, strings and string methods (**new ES6 string methods such as includes, endsWith, startWith, and repeat**), character access, concatenation, and explicit type conversion.
 Best practices such as using strict mode, the strict equality operator, declaring variables, and using semicolons.

 * **JavaScript Control Structures**
-  * The conditional operator, switch statements, how to avoid infinite loops, increment and decrement operators, shorthand operators, do ... while ... statements, for loops, and the introduction of the **let statement in ES6**.
+  * The conditional operator, switch statements, how to avoid infinite loops, increment and decrement operators, shorthand operators, do ... while ... statements, for loops, and the introduction of the **let statement** in ES6.

 * **Functions**
-  * Default parameters for arguments introduced in ES6**, function definition expressions vs function declarations, **arrow functions in ES6)**, local vs global variables, nested functions and scope, declaring variables with a **let statement in ES6 allowing block scope**, variable and function **hoisting**, **recursion** and **closures**.
+  * **Default parameters** for arguments introduced in ES6, function definition expressions vs function declarations, **arrow functions** in ES6, local vs global variables, nested functions and scope, declaring variables with a **let statement** in ES6 allowing block scope, variable and function **hoisting**, **recursion** and **closures**.

 * **Objects & Properties**
   * Methods, prototypes, creating objects with constructors, 'this', inheritance, and hasOwnProperty().
 New in ES6: symbols as property keys, shorthand notation for object literals where you emit the key, computed property keys, destructuring of objects, and classes which doesn't actually introduce a new object-oriented inheritance model but instead is built on top of existing prototype based inheritance.

 * **Arrays**
-  * Nested and sparse arrays, rearranging arrays using the reverse and sort methods, splice methods, push, pop, shift, unshift, forEach & map methods, for ... in & for ... loops,
+  * Nested and sparse arrays, rearranging arrays using the reverse and sort methods, splice methods, push, pop, shift, unshift, forEach & map methods, for ... in & for ... loops, filter, join, slice, indexOf, lastIndexOf, concat, and **destructuring array assignments** in ES6.

 * **Sets and Maps**

 * **JavaScript in the Browser**

 * **Document Object Model**

 * **Event Driven Programming**